microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputSimulationService.md

 Press and hold the __Left/Right Hand Control Key__ (default: Left Shift/Space for left/right respectively) to gain control of either hand.
 While the manipulation key is pressed, the hand will appear in the viewport.
 Once the manipulation key is released the hands will disappear after a short __Hand Hide Timeout__.

-Hands can be toggle on permanently in the [Input Simulation tools window](#input-simulation-tools-window) or by pressing the __Toggle Left/Right Hand Key__ (default: T/Y for left/right respectively).
+Hands can be toggle on permanently in the [input simulation tools window](#input-simulation-tools-window) or by pressing the __Toggle Left/Right Hand Key__ (default: T/Y for left/right respectively).
 Press the toggle key again to hide the hands again.

 Mouse movement will move the hand in the view plane.
 Hands can be moved further or closer to the camera using the __mouse wheel__.

 To rotate hands using the mouse, hold both the __Left/Right Hand Control Key__ (shift/space) _and_ the __Hand Rotate Button__ (default: right mouse button).

-All hand placement can also changed in the [Input Simulation tools window](#input-simulation-tools-window), including resetting hands to default.
+All hand placement can also changed in the [input simulation tools window](#input-simulation-tools-window), including resetting hands to default.

 ## Additional profile settings